AidanHolmes/pgappmgr/docs/PygameWnd.md

 * invert - returns True if inverted.
 When inverted the entire window graphics are inverted in colour

 ## add_child(wnd, order=TOP)
 Adds a child window to a parent.
-This allows processing of inputs and suface blitting to the parent window.
+This allows processing of inputs and suface blitting to the parent window.<br />
-`wnd` is a PygameWnd class object contained in the parent window `order` sets the zorder of the window.
+`wnd` is a PygameWnd class object contained in the parent window<br />
+`order` sets the zorder of the window.
 If not specified it will be the topmost window

 ## remove_child(wnd)
 Remove child from parent window.
-Returns True if successful and False if child doesn't exist `wnd` must be base classed from a PygameWnd object
+Returns True if successful and False if child doesn't exist<br />
+`wnd` must be base classed from a PygameWnd object

 ## set_zorder(wnd,order=TOP)